- Introduction to STDs/STIs

 - Rash or flu-like symptoms in the early stages of HIV infection

-We will look into each of these specific diseases in detail, be sure to check the links.
+We will look into each of these specific diseases in detail.
+Be sure to check the links.

 STIs: Laboratory Methods for Diagnosis

 Accurate and timely diagnosis of STIs is vital for appropriate treatment.
-At the present, most STIs in Kenya are not subjected to laboratory confirmation
+At present, most STIs in Kenya are not subjected to laboratory confirmation

 Various laboratory methods are used for the diagnosis of STIs, including: